--(a) This Ordinance shall not be deemed to be amended
+(a) This Ordinance shall not be deemed to be amended except by express words to that effect; and

-(b) No Bill for the amendment of this Ordinance shall be presented for the Royal Assent unless it has been assented to in the Council by not less than twoet dot set thirds of the whole number of the members thereof, excluding the Speaker or other presiding officer.

-17 11.
-Parliament' may make laws having extra-territorial operation, but unless the contrary intention appears an Act of Parliament shall be deemed to extent only to the Island and its territorial waters.
+- (b) No Bill for the amendment of this Ordinance shall be presented for the Royal Assent unless it has been assented to in the Council by not less than two-thirds of the whole number of the members thereof, excluding the Speaker or other presiding officer. - 11.
+Parliament may make laws having extra-territorial operation, but unless the contrary intention appears an Act of Parliament shall be deemed to extent only to the Island and its territorial waters.

-PART III.
-THE COUNCIL OF STATE.
+PART III.-THE COUNCIL OF STATE.

-12. As soon as may be after the date of operation the Governor-General shall appoint a Delimitation Commission consisting of the Chief Justice or a Judge of the Supreme Court; who shall be Chairman, and two other persons who ishall not be members of the State Council.
+- 12. As soon as may be after the date of operation the Governor-General shall appoint a Delimitation Commission consisting of the Chief Justice or a Judge of the Supreme Court, who shall be Chairman, and two other persons who shall not be members of the State Council. - 13.
+(1) The Delimitation Commission appointed under Article 12 shall divide each Province of the Island into a number of electoral districts ascertained as provided in clause (2) of this Article.

-Article 12 shall divide each Province of the Island into a number of electoral districts ascertained as provided in clause 5 (2) of this Article 1 and 1 and to the nearest 75,000.
-In respect of each 75,000 of this number the Delimitation Commission shall allot one electoral district to the Province and shall add a further number of electoral districts (based on the number of square miles in the Province at the rate of one additional electoral district for each 1,000 square miles of area calculated to the nearest 1,000) as follows :---
+(2) The total number of persons who according to the census of 1931 were resident in the Province shall be ascertained to the nearest 75,000.
+In respect of each 75,000 of this number the Delimitation Commission shall allot one electoral district to the Province and shall add a further number of electoral districts (based on the number of square miles in the Province at the rate of one additional electoral district for each 1,000 square miles of area calculated to the nearest 1,000) as follows:-